fmuecke/MuiDB/README.md

 ## The typical translation workflow for a shared C#-Project <a name="typical-workflow"></a>

-Let's assume we want to ship our application with two languages *en* and *de* and want to track the translation process for both.
-And of course our development team also provides *both* initial translations.
+Let's assume you want to ship your application with two languages *en* and *de* and  want to track the translation process for both.
+And of course your development team also provides *both* initial translations.
 And here's why:
   - In smaller companies you just don't have the resources
   - Agile software development teams don't want to be dependent upon external resources/processes
   - At least for non English native speakers it should not be a problem to support their mother tongue and English as a target language

-Naturally we end up having at least three(!) languages in our project:
+Naturally you end up having at least three(!) languages in your project:
   - developer/source/fallback language: *"en"*
   - target languages: *en*, *de*